britainyb/practice/README.md

 # practice
- This is a practice repository for API 222
+ This is a practice repository for API 222 (Big Data and ML)